rheabcooper/Build-System-unit-tests-ARM-M0--bare-metal-firmware/project3/README.md

 1. NON-DMA VERSION ON FRDM (i.e. the functions implemented by us) are the slowest.
 Especially memset since we are also checking in the function and returning a status flag.

-2. -03 FLAG increases its efficiency a little especially on the BBB
+2. -03 FLAG increases its efficiency a little especially on the BBB.

 3. DMA is faster than standard library versions as the size of data increases.

 4. NON-DMA functions are faster on the BBB than on the FRDM.

-5. Standard library functions are faster on the BBB than on the FRDM.
+5. Standard library functions are faster on the BBB than on the FRDM for larger sizes.